- Banks and financial institutions need to explore the use of voice services to build trust with customers.

 - Realising the basics, such as answering balance enquiries, will be critical to expanding customer services in voice.

-- Context is key.
-Voice assistants will need to understand context in order to meet customer privacy needs.
+- Voice assistants will need to understand context in order to meet customer privacy needs.

 As voice assistants and services become more prevalent, financial service institutions are contemplating their use for retaining relevance with consumers.
 Many of the latest services have taken specific needs, like splitting the bill or simplifying savings, and built entire businesses around them – and as they’ve done so, have begun to take customers away from established banks, building trust through conversation.